 - 1. With the flashhead securely mounted to the tower, unfasten the two latches that secure the light engine (top assembly) to the base. - 2.
 Lift the light engine assembly to expose the flashhead terminal block. - 3.
 Prepare the flashhead cable: - a.
 Remove 6 inches of the outer jacket. - b.
-Remove the exposed aluminized Mylar shield and any filler material between conductors. - 4.
+Remove the exposed aluminized Mylar shield and any filler material between conductors. - c.
+Remove approximately 3/4 inch from the jacket of each individual connector. - 4.
 Loosen the dome nut of the provided strain relief on the FH 370 and insert the cable. - 5.
 Connect the three conductor flashhead cable to the terminal strip using a non-flared flat tip screwdriver: